The She Spirit God

 Most of us Catholics, particularity older ones like me, are hard wired into conceptualizing God as male.
 My Roman-collared friend, however, being no slouch in theology, has a genuine point in proclaiming the Spirit as She.
 There is plenty of good scholarship that shows the copious use of Spirit in Hebrew scripture is decisively feminine.
 Put simply, in Hebrew, the word for Spirit (ruach) is feminine, and this occurs throughout the Hebrew Bible.

-Scholarship also clearly demonstrates that this feminine Spirit (ruach) conception was fully understood and embraced by Jewish Christians in the early centuries of Christianity.
-Indeed, historian of religion Susan Ashbrook Harvey is convinced that the feminine grammatical gender role of the Spirit was of significant interest to Syriac Christians.
+Scholarship also reveals that Jewish Christians fully understood and embraced this feminine Spirit (ruach) in the early centuries of Christianity.
+Indeed, as professor of history and religion, Susan Ashbrook Harvey argues, the feminine grammatical gender role of the Spirit was significant for Syriac Christians.
 She writes:

 It seems clear that for the Syrians, the cue from grammar—ruach as a feminine noun—was not entirely gratuitous.
 There was real meaning in calling the Spirit ‘She’.1